harryji168/Resources/CakePHP-resources.md

 - [PipingBag plugin](https://github.com/lorenzo/piping-bag) - Dependency injection container plugin that adds the ability to configure object instances and their dependencies before they are used, and to store them into a container class for easy access.

 ## E-commerce
+ - [Build a shopping cart with CakePHP and jQuery](https://startutorial.com/view/build-a-shopping-cart-with-cakephp-and-jquery-part-1) - For communicating with Paypal Web Payments Pro for transactions and information about your account.

 *Plugins and applications for taking payments and building online e-commerce stores.*

 - [PaypalWPP plugin](https://github.com/cpierce/paypal-wpp) - For communicating with Paypal Web Payments Pro for transactions and information about your account.